Four Oral Health Issues Seniors Face

 Gum disease, which can range from simple gum inflammation to serious disease, is usually caused by poor brushing and flossing habits that allow dental plaque to build up on the teeth.
 Plaque that is not removed can harden and form tartar that brushing simply does not clean.
 Only a professional cleaning at our office can remove tartar.
 The two forms of gum disease are gingivitis and periodontitis.
 In gingivitis, the gums become red, swollen, and can bleed easily; in periodontitis, gums pull away from the teeth and form spaces that become infected.

-Proper brushing, flossing, and visiting our office regularly can prevent gum disease.
+Proper brushing, flossing, and using a plaque removing dental gel and visiting our office regularly can prevent gum disease.
 Seniors with limited dexterity who have trouble gripping a toothbrush should ask Dr. Batistas, Dr. Chehade, Dr. Davenport, Dr. Campbell, Dr. Aponte and Dr. Quiggins about modifying a handle for easier use or switching to a battery-powered toothbrush.